The Ultimate Workout Playlist From the Most Entertaining Player in the NFL: Odell Beckham Jr.

 Like James Harrison's playlist, OBJ’s is hip-hop heavy: Both soundtracks featured artists like Drake, Migos, and Young Thug.

-Beckham is heading into his fourth year in the NFL, and has been ramping up his training heading into the regular season.
-He has a high benchmark to reach if he wants to improve on his already impressive campaign from last year were he accumulated over 1,300 yards, and 10 touchdowns.
+Beckham may have missed a lot of the 2017-2018 season with an anke injury, but the Louisiana product is looking to battle back for next year.
+Take a look at his latest killer workout below.
+Most healthy people probably couldn't even do it:

-Take a listen to the songs below that gets this Pro Bowl wide-out hype on the field and in the gym.
+Take a listen to the songs below that get this superstar wideout hype on the field and in the gym.